 If your child is going to be absent please telephone the school before 8.50am to let us know the reason why.
-You can also email us or use the contact form on our website, or text us on the Groupcall number.
+You can also email us or use the contact form on our website, or message us via Class Dojo.
 If we do not hear from you we will contact you to discuss the reasons for absence.
 If no reason is given your child's absence will be recorded as unauthorised and monitored within our absence tracking.

 Appointments during School Time

 Wherever possible please make medical appointments outside of school times.
 If your child does have an appointment during school time please bring the letter or appointment card so a copy may be stored on your child's record.

 Term Time Leave of Absence or Holiday